Milad-Mrz/Linux-common-problem/README.md

 **Source Link:**  https://askubuntu.com/questions/1403817/i-cant-turn-on-bluetooth-in-ubuntu-22-04-lts

-**2-how to extract two-part archive files on linux** Two-part archive files, also known as "split files", are archive files that have been split into multiple parts in order to make it easier to transfer them or to fit them onto removable media.
+**2- How to extract two-part archive files on linux**
+- Two-part archive files, or "split files", are archive files that have been split into multiple parts in order to make it easier to transfer them or to fit them onto removable media.

 1. Use the cat command to concatenate the two parts of the archive file into a single file: